SteVentis/architecture-lab-event-driven/README.md

 5. The Order Processor consumes the event from the queue.
 6. The order is processed and its status transitions:
    - `Pending → Processing → Completed`
+5. The Order Processor consumes the event from the queue.
+6. The event is checked against the **Inbox** to prevent duplicate processing.
+7. The order is processed and its status transitions:
+   - `Received → Processed`
 ---

 ## ⚙️ Key Architectural Concepts

 - **Event-Driven Architecture**: Services communicate through events instead of direct calls.
 - **Outbox Pattern**: Guarantees that no events are lost during the transaction.
+- **Inbox Pattern**: Ensures idempotent event consumption and prevents duplicate processing.
 - **Asynchronous Processing**: Decouples the API from background processing.
 - **Eventual Consistency**: Data is not immediately consistent but becomes consistent over time.